robenkleene/audio-references/ios/drambo.md

 1. Add a `Generator > Sampler`
 2. Tap `Edit Zones`
 3. From the hamburger menu in the upper left, choose `Create zones from folder`
+4. To import a folder from files into Drambo, select the icon on the bottom that looks like a double upside-down action arrow

 ### Sample Management